StyXman/ayrton/README.md

 Q: Why bother?
 Isn't `bash` great?

-A: Yes and no. `bash` is very powerful, bith from the CLI and as a language.
+A: Yes and no. `bash` is very powerful, both from the CLI and as a language.
 But it's clumsy, mainly due to two reasons: parsing lines into commands and their arguments, and the methods for preventing overzealous word splitting, which leads to several pitfalls, some of them listed [here](http://mywiki.wooledge.org/BashPitfalls));